-Where to eat and drink in the Downtown Arts District
+Where to eat in the Downtown Arts District

-Located in the loading dock of the Biscuit Lofts in DTLA's Arts District, chef Tony Esnault's French bistro serves classic fare—steak frites, escargot, steak tartare and more—to Angelenos with big budgets and a taste for nuanced interiors (think: white subway tiles and leather banquettes).
+Located in the loading dock of the Biscuit Lofts in DTLA’s Arts District, this French bistro serves classic fare—steak frites, escargot, steak tartare and more—to Angelenos with big budgets and a taste for nuanced interiors.
 Start with a seasonal cocktail and oysters on the half shell, then progress to housemade charcuterie and savory tartes.
-Don't miss the weekday meal-deal: a three-course lunch for a steal at $21.
-With a French-heavy wine selection, proper fromage option and alfresco dining, it's a little slice of Paris in the middle of Downtown.
+Don’t miss the weekday meal-deal: a three-course lunch for a steal at $25.

 Live music, burgers, beer, cocktails—what more could you want in a casual neighborhood bar?
 This friendly hangout hosts a steady stream of blues, rock and bluegrass musicians that perform inside the steampunk space almost every night of the week.
 A fantastic grilled cheese, beer battered fish and chips and more hearty eats satisfy hungry patrons, while a list of creative cocktails and craft beer fills out the drink menu.
 The best part?
 No cover.